 We tailor our approach to each asset, working to protect and enhance financial returns today and in the future.
 We examine a range of sustainability factors for each asset that have the potential to enhance accretive value drivers, such as tenant marketability, lower operating expenses and greater appeal to future buyers, as well as to fortify defensive value protectors, such as regulatory disclosure and carbon pricing risk, physical climate risk and insurance premium risk, among others.
 The relative importance of these factors for any given investment opportunity will vary for many reasons including but not limited to the investment type, market, sector, tenant profile, the expected investment period and the local regulatory environment.
-By tailoring our approach, our Advisor is able to develop an action plan to maximize the sustainability impact and financial performance of each investment.
-This sustainability strategy complements our investment strategy and policies and furthers our core investment thesis.
+By tailoring our approach, our Advisor aims to develop an action plan to maximize the sustainability impact and financial performance of our investments.
+This sustainability strategy complements our investment strategy and furthers our core investment thesis.

-Our sustainability activities are overseen by our Advisor's Sustainability Governance Board.
-This board consists of representatives from the fund management, asset management, acquisitions, research & strategy, investor relations and sustainability teams within our Advisor.
-The Sustainability Governance Board supports our portfolio management team, provides input, oversight and leadership for program activities, and is responsible for ensuring that sustainability is embedded into each part of the asset life cycle and business operations.
+Our sustainability activities are overseen by our Advisor's Sustainability Committee (the "Sustainability Committee").
+The Sustainability Committee consists of representatives from the fund management, asset management, acquisitions, research & strategy, investor relations, legal and compliance, accounting and finance, and sustainability teams within our Advisor.
+The Sustainability Committee supports our portfolio management team, provides input, oversight and leadership for program activities, and is responsible for ensuring that sustainability is considered in each part of the asset life cycle and business operations.